 The Company's independent directors meet in executive session regularly, generally quarterly.
 The independent directors may either choose one director annually to serve as the Lead Independent Director and to preside at all executive sessions or establish a procedure by which a Lead Independent Director will be selected.
-The independent directors of the Company chose Mr. Udvar-Hazy to serve as the Lead Independent Director, and the independent directors of the Company chose Mr. James L. Welch to succeed him as Lead Independent Director following the Meeting, as Mr. Udvar-Hazy is not standing for re-election at the Meeting.
+The independent directors of the Company have chosen Mr. James L. Welch to serve as the Lead Independent Director.